CIBC-Internal/python/Doc/library/dis.rst

    :opcode:`UNPACK_SEQUENCE`).

-.. opcode:: WITH_CLEANUP
+.. opcode:: WITH_CLEANUP_START

    Cleans up the stack when a :keyword:`with` statement block exits.
 TOS is the context manager's :meth:`__exit__` bound method.
 Below TOS are 1--3 values indicating how/why the finally clause was entered:

    * SECOND = ``None``
    * (SECOND, THIRD) = (``WHY_{RETURN,CONTINUE}``), retval